 - Cornbread-Topped Chilli Mac - Are you a wannabe kitchen witch who's actually not got much cooking experience?
 This recipe is perfect for you.

 Pomegranates are associated with wisdom and protection.
+As we the days slowly get shorter, their energy can also help connect us to the cycle of death and rebirth that is so apparent in this season.
 Call in their energy to help you listen to your inner voice.
-As you can tell, I love them in a cocktail.

 - Ginger Pomegranate Cocktail - My personal favorite, this drink combines the energy of air and fire.